classroom50-2021-summer/mario-more/README.md

 To submit this problem:

-* In your Codespace, run `submit50 classroom50/mario-more-USERNAME`, replacing `USERNAME` with your GitHub username.
+* In your Codespace, run `submit50 classroom50/mario-more USERNAME`, replacing `USERNAME` with your GitHub username.

 After submitting all of Problem Set 1, be sure to also submit the [Problem Set 1 form](https://forms.cs50.io/2bbf1ef1-d8e3-4c24-ae0f-c09a7998ecb6).